What is the TangoForge Pedagogy?

 - He does this by intensifying muscle contractions, using what is called “co-contraction” – the simultaneous contraction of two muscles in a pair.
 To create elasticity, voleos, and ganchos, the muscle pair is quadriceps+hamstrings.
 To create blocking movements (patada and rebote cadera), in addition to the co-contraction in the legs, we also co-contract the biceps+triceps.
 (These intense co-contractions trigger muscle chains that convey the power through the two bodies.)

 - Fluid motion is sequential motion of the joints.
 Special effects with the free leg are beautiful when they originate from and are stabilized by muscle power in the base leg (co-contraction).
 To make her leg fly, the Revel co-contracts her base leg’s quadriceps+hamstrings, then moves the hip joint to its maximum position and, finally, flexes the knee joint.
 To exit the motion, she first extends her knee joint, then the hip joint.
 (This sequential release makes possible the Mark’s full control over her free leg so he can create unusual exits, such as Pulpeades.)

 - Front voleo/gancho: the hip flexes (and adducts in circular voleo), then the knee flexes.

 - Back voleo/gancho: the hip extends, then the knee flexes.

 - Side voleo-linear: the hip abducts, then the knee flexes.

 When the partners are moving in the same direction, the embrace is static (the amount of flexion of shoulder and elbow joints must not change).
-The many movements which involve moving in different directions require mastery of three different kinds of CHANGE OF EMBRACE.
+The many movements which involve moving in different directions require mastery of actions of the embrace.